Jet shape modifications in holographic dijet systems

 One of the most famous observables showing the strongly interacting nature of the QGP is the increased imbalance of jet energies in a dijet system.
 This is characterized by the modification of the dijet asymmetry $A_{J}=(p_{1}-p_{2})/(p_{1}+p_{2})$, with $p_{1,2}$ the transverse momentum of the leading and subleading jet.
 The energy loss of jets depends on the path length through the medium, but even for a constant path length the energy loss fluctuates from jet to jet.
-Recent work found that solely including fluctuations in the energy loss distribution of centrally-produced dijets can explain the dijet asymmetry observed in HIC, even though in this case both jets have equal path lengths \citep{Milhano:2015mng}.
+Recent work found that solely including fluctuations in the energy loss distribution of centrally-produced dijets can explain the dijet asymmetry observed in HIC, even though in this case both jets have equal path lengths \cite{Milhano:2015mng}.
+Indeed, the fluctuations in energy loss for fixed path lengths can be comparable to the energy loss itself \cite{Escobedo:2016jbm}.

-We confirm this study by showing that the dijet asymmetry in our model is insensitive to the starting position of the dijet, provided that the jet widths of each jet fluctuate independently (in our model the jet width is crucial for the energy loss).
+We confirm these studies by showing that the dijet asymmetry in our model is insensitive to the starting position of the dijet, provided that the jet widths of each jet fluctuate independently (in our model the jet width is crucial for the energy loss).
 In the theoretical case where both jets are restricted to have the same jet width we find that the position and hence the path length imbalance is important to modify the dijet asymmetry.
 Curiously, either the path length variation or the energy loss fluctuation results in an almost equal dijet asymmetry distribution.
 However, a coherent picture with appropriate nuclear modification factor and jet shape modifications can only be obtained when both effects are included.

+The width of a jet, the energy loss and the dijet asymmetry have an interesting interplay in holography.
+Every jet widens and wider jets lose more energy \cite{Chesler:2015nqz, Rajagopal:2016uip}.
+The steeply falling spectrum of jets together with the $p_T$ cut can however act as a selection mechanism for narrower jets, which lose less energy.
+We will see that this mechanism is especially relevant for leading jets, but for subleading jets the energy loss simply moves the dijet to a more asymmetric dijet bin, since the subleading jet already passes the $p_T$ cut by virtue of the leading jet $p_T$.